nvaws/labs/SAA-Lab01.md

 * Name tag: MyPrivateSubnet01
   * VPC: MyVPC
-  * Availability Zone: _choose the first one you see_
+  * Availability Zone: _choose the first AZ from dropdown_
   * IPv4 CIDR block: 10.0.1.0/24

 Click on Yes, Create.
 Your new subnet should have been created now and show up on the screen.